By GRAHAM DUNBAR and TALES AZZONI

 The addition of Ukraine to the European bid was first reported by British newspaper The Times of London.

-Ukraine co-hosted the 2012 European Championship in four cities, including Donetsk and Kharkiv.
-Those cities have been under occupation or bombardment since Russia invaded the country earlier this year.
+Ukraine co-hosted the 2012 European Championship in four stadiums, including in Donetsk and Kharkiv.
+Those cities in eastern Ukraine have been under occupation or bombardment since Russia invaded the country earlier this year.

 Azzoni reported from Madrid.